ken862734801/Library-App/README.md

 ## Summary

-The goal of this Odin Project assignment was to use utilize Javascript object constructors and user input data in order to create a simple library app.
+The goal of this Odin Project assignment was to utilize Javascript object constructors and user input data in order to create a simple library app.

 [Link to the assignment.](https://www.theodinproject.com/lessons/node-path-javascript-library)